Switching to raw dog food? Great stuff, they’ll thank you for it. Just remember the first time you have calamari you don’t want to see the squid…

 Can you Mix Raw Dog Food with Dry?

-There is a strange myth out there that dogs can’t be fed dry and raw at the same time due to “different digestive rates”.
-They absolutely can, same way you can.
+It’s rumoured dogs can’t be fed dry and raw at the same time due to “different digestive rates”.
+However, there’s a bit on confusion here.
 Think about it you can have a nice ham sandwich (wet and dry) or dry fed dogs can safely eat canned meat with dry without any issues.
 They have guts of battery acid for heavens sake!
 The occasional hiccup when transitioning has led to many misunderstandings with some people concluding that their dog “doesn’t like raw food”, but that’s far from the truth.
 It’s simply that they are not used to it.

 Top Tips When Switching to Raw Dog Food